eorghe/Bitcoin-Balance/README.md

 # About us
 Made by [**S.C.
 Eorghe S.R.L.**](https://eorghe.eu), a Software Based company specialized on Software Development based in Curatele, Romania.
-For any question please contact at info [at] eorghe.eu
+For any question please contact at info [at] eorghe.eu or by visiting us at https://eorghe.eu